 3. Sear, Then Finish Gently

 I start by searing the chicken in a hot pan with a bit of oil for color and flavor, then finish it in the oven or on low heat until the internal temp reaches 165°F (75°C).
-I also love baking it in foil or parchment to trap steam — another great way to lock in moisture.
+I also love baking it in foil or parchment to trap steam and lock in moisture.

 4. Let It Rest